-Is there any other components that help run AutoCAD smoothly?
+Are there any other components that help run AutoCAD smoothly?

 AutoCAD works best when run on a dedicated graphics card.
 However, it is also compatible with most modern graphics cards and drivers.
-You can use any of basic GPU to run AutoCAD software.
+You can use any of the basic GPU to run AutoCAD software.